The importance of recognizing and overcoming organizational inefficiencies through performance metrics and continuous improvement efforts.

 Organizational silos are the byproducts of growth and specialization inside a company.
 Organizational silos, or information silos, are basically teams (not people but organizational structures) that have distanced themselves from each other and possess information that the other teams don't.
 In a silo, employees will have less of a relationship with the company.
 Instead, they are loyal to their silo and its objectives.
 They will learn to gradually care less and less about the company as a whole.
 They do not work in the company.
 They work in the silo.
 And the company is what causes problems for the silo.

-The end result: Companies suffer and fail because of these silos.
+The end result: Companies suffer and fail because of these information silos.

 Four archetypes of failure: imperialist, laggard, villain, and politicized

 There are different ways a company can seal itself off internally.
 Habersang et al. in the Journal of Management Studies outline four different types of failure process archetypes, which are rooted in siloed departments and siloed information: imperialist, laggard, villain, and politicized.

 Imperialist companies fail because of an unfocused overexpansion of the firm which gives rise to conflicts with stakeholders.

 The idea of an e-commerce platform for pet goods in 1999 was amazing, comparable to Amazon (which was only a bookseller back then).
 The difference was that Pets.com did not have the patience (or luck) of Jeff Bezos and instead ended up being one of the most famous tech bubble casualties.